Pandemic Makes Evident 'Grotesque' Gender Inequality In Household Work

 "There's been a lot of invisible labor that women have done, that people, particularly men — even in the same household — haven't been aware of or haven't paid attention to," she says.

-Now that more couples are working from home, Schulte says it's impossible to ignore "the fact that women bear so much more of the burden of child care and housework."
+Now that more couples are working from home, Schulte says, it's impossible to ignore "the fact that women bear so much more of the burden of child care and housework."

 Schulte is the director of the Better Life Lab, a work-life, gender equity and social policy program at the New America think tank, and the author of the 2014 book Overwhelmed: Work, Love, and Play When No One Has the Time.
 She says our culture operates according to an outdated "breadwinner/homemaker" model.